-Thankfully, another tenant must have let her in when her and my other friend found me.
-I have to admit, I felt embarrassed beyond anything else.
+I have to admit, upon her arrival, I felt embarrassed beyond anything else.
 Everyone kept telling me how brave I was to be able to leave a life that no longer served me and start over, but all I felt was weak and helpless.
 While I sat on the floor quivering with a smoothie, I watched two of my good friends carry on the list of cleaning I had left to do.

 I would yell small cries of stop, please, I can get up.
 I’m better now.
 But they ignored me, checking in every minute or so, but then getting back to the work I was meant to do.
 It felt close to death, this shut down of my body.
 All the stress, grief, and labour accumulating for so long into this.

 In about two hours of sipping a smoothie and then being able to chew some food, I was close to normal (whatever that is).
 I was walking, able to converse without feeling light-headed.
 My apartment was clean and we sat in the empty space together before I burst out into tears.

 From the disconnect in my body to the grieving of 4 years in this home, it was all too much.

 Being here, even only a few days so far, I notice a shift I could have never anticipated during my departure.
 Like a weight has been lifted off my shoulders and a new hope that maybe things won’t be so difficult anymore.